-On behalf of The Rachel Firm posted in Child Support on Tuesday, July 1, 2014.
+On behalf of Megan B. Rachel, Attorney At Law posted in Child Support on Tuesday, July 1, 2014.

 Falling behind in child support payments can result in serious consequences in Texas.
 Just ask one Houston dad, who began serving a six-month jail sentence last week for failing to keep up with his payments.